Trump Sued for Blocking His Critics on Twitter

 Seven men and women blocked by the president are joining the nonprofit group in the Southern District of New York.

-They are political consultant Rebecca Buckwalter, University of Maryland sociology professor Philip Cohen, Grammy-nominated songwriter Holly Figueroa, Vanderbilt University Medical Center surgeon Eugene Gu, former Guantanamo Bay prison guard Brandon Neely, and retired professional cyclist Joseph Papp.
+They are political consultant Rebecca Buckwalter, University of Maryland sociology professor Philip Cohen, Grammy-nominated songwriter Holly Figueroa, Vanderbilt University Medical Center surgeon Eugene Gu, former Guantanamo Bay prison guard Brandon Neely, retired professional cyclist Joseph Papp and comic Nicholas Pappas.

 Most of them verified on Twitter, they are outspoken about their views about the 45th president of the United States.